can-lehmann/owlkettle/README.md

 ## Installation

 Owlkettle requires GTK 4 to be installed on your system.
-You can install it by running `dnf install gtk4-devel` on Fedora or `apt install libgtk-4-dev` on Ubuntu.
+You can install it by running `dnf install gtk4-devel libadwaita-devel` on Fedora or `apt install libgtk-4-dev libadwaita-1-dev` on Ubuntu.

 ```bash
 $ nimble install owlkettle